sajfrmich/english-for-designers/takeaways/index.md

-# Five things I learned this semester in 2022.
+# Four things I learned this semester in 2022.

 1. Overall, focus more on English again.
 2. Ways of writing in English.